 This IBM® Redpaper™ publication provides information about how to set up and configure IBM DB2® for z/OS® with Transport Layer Security (TLS), the modern version of Secure Sockets Layer (SSL).
 This configuration is accomplished using the IBM z/OS Communications Server Application Transparent Transport Layer Security (AT-TLS) services.

 This paper also describes the steps for configuring TLS/SSL support for the IBM Data Server Driver Package (DS Driver) for IBM Data Server Provider for .NET, Open Database Connectivity (ODBC), and call level interface (CLI) clients to access a DB2 for z/OS server.
 In addition, this paper provides information about configuring that same support for the Java Database Connectivity (JDBC) and Structured Query Language for Java (SQLJ for Type 4 connectivity) clients.

-The information provided is applicable to DB2 11 as well as DB2 10 for z/OS.
+The information provided is applicable to DB2 11 for z/OS and DB2 10 for z/OS.

 Although we use z/OS V2R1 as the reference release in this paper, the instructions are valid on releases as early as z/OS V1R11.

-Throughout the paper, we reference z/OS Security Server Resource Access Control Facility (RACF®) in a variety of contexts.
-It should be understood that anywhere we mention RACF, it implies any System Access Facility (SAF) external security manager.
+Throughout the paper, we reference z/OS Security Server, or IBM Resource Access Control Facility (IBM RACF®) in a variety of contexts.
+It should be understood that anywhere we mention RACF, it implies any System Authorization Facility (SAF) external security manager.

-The intended audience for this paper includes network and security administrators and database administrators who want to set up and configure TLS/SSL support for DB2 for z/OS.
+The intended audience for this paper includes network administrators, security administrators, and database administrators who want to set up and configure TLS/SSL support for DB2 for z/OS.

 Table of contents